MakeSchool-Tutorials/Reddit-On-Rails/P3-Environment-Setup/content.md

 ## Essential Packages
 Before we get started, some essential packages must be installed.
 From the command line, issue the following directives:

-`brew install git autoconf automake libtool pkg-config apple-gcc42 libyaml readline libxml2 libxslt libksba openssl sqlite`
+`brew install git autoconf automake libtool pkg-config apple-gcc42 libyaml readline libxml2 libxslt libksba openssl sqlite postgresql`

 This will take a moment, be patient.
 Stop and get assistance if you receive any errors.